gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-6-0.rst

     a ``newest`` flavor. ``legacy`` shows how integration was performed in previous versions and ``newest`` shows how integration should be performed using the new API.

+GiniVision Singleton
+^^^^

+We introduced the ``GiniVision`` class as the single entry-point for configuring and interacting with the Gini Vision Library.

+To configure and create a new instance use the ``GiniVision.Builder`` returned by ``GiniVision.newInstance()``.
+The builder creates a new ``GiniVision`` singleton which you can later destroy with ``GiniVision.getInstance().cleanup()``.
+This will also free up any resources used by the Gini Vision Library.
+You should call ``cleanup()`` after the Gini Vision Library returned control to your application and your app is not using it anymore.

 Configuration
 ^^^^

-We introduced the ``GiniVision`` class as the single entry-point for configuring the Gini Vision Library.
+Configuration is performed when building a new ``GiniVision`` instance.
 Previously configuration was done by setting Activity extras and using the ``GiniVisionFeatureConfiguration``.

 Set Custom Onboarding Pages
 ~~~~~